arafato/azure-core-concepts-book/README.md

 need every day when working with Microsoft Azure.
 ### Basic Terminology
 - Azure Portal: A graphical user interface to manage and operate your cloud-based environment.
-- Classic Portal: The old graphical user interface using the ASM deployment model
+- Classic Portal: The old graphical user interface using the ASM deployment model (deprecated)
 - Azure Environment: A strictly isolated part of the Azure Cloud Platform
 - Azure Geography: A defined area of the world that contains at least one Azure Region
 - Azure region: A geographical location within a geography containing one or more Azure data-centers
 - Azure Subscription: A manageable group of resources for the accounting department
 - Microsoft account: A consumer account that has been created via [https://signup.live.com/](https://signup.live.com/)
-- Work or school account: An account that has been created in an Azure Active Directory.
+- Work or school account: An account that has been created in an (Azure) Active Directory.
 Includes Office365 accounts.
 - Azure Resource Manager (ARM): The modern deployment model in Azure.
 - Azure Service Manager (classic): The classic deployment model.
 Do not use for new projects.
 - Azure Resource:  A manageable item that is available through Azure.
 Some common resources are a virtual machine, storage account, web app, database, and virtual network, but there are many more.